BingchuanLiu/bingchuanliu.github.io/_pages/about.md

 I'm a currently postdoc scholar in Biology and Biological Engineering at California Institute of Technology (Caltech), where I have been fortunate to be advised by Prof. Richard Andersen.
 I received my Ph.D. in Biomedical Engineering from Tsinghua University, graduating with honors.

 My research interests lie in Brain-Computer Interfaces (BCIs), both invasive and non-invasive BCIs.
-My goal is to develop next-generation BCI technologies that can really improve the quality of life for those individuals in need, and also advancing our understanding of fundamental human neuroscience through BCI systems.
+My goal is to develop next-generation BCI technologies that can really improve the quality of life for those individuals in need, and also advancing our understanding of fundamental neuroscience for humanity through BCI systems.